-- capacity.
-Projected future employment and housing growth is likely to increase parking demand within the three locations. - b.
-Whilst the general condition of most Council-operated car parks is considered good, there are a number of locations that require improvements in order to provide high quality, safe and secure environment.
-Coptfold Road multi-storey is a notable example; however, other car parks in need of improvement works include Sir Francis Way and Westbury Road. - c.
-Whilst on-street and off-street parking are managed by separate authorities, it is important that neither are considered in isolation. - d.
-The provision of additional short-term parking in the three locations would be beneficial for accessing the available retail offer; however, geographical constraints impede the ability to expand current parking provision. - e.
-Given the key role of Brentwood, Shenfield and Ingatestone as commuter locations, an appropriate balance between short-stay and commuter parking is required. - f.
-The introduction of 'pay on exit' payment systems, as used at Coptfold Road, may encourage longer dwell times in the town centre. - g.
-It is important that off-street parking is managed appropriately to ensure minimal impact upon wider traffic movements on the local highway network. - h.
-Appropriate provision for disabled blue badge parking across the three locations is important. - i.
-Improving way-finding and signage infrastructure can help improve navigation for visitors and help to identify the location of all car parks. - j.
-Effective enforcement can help to improve the efficiency and management of parking and minimises incidences of inappropriate parking. - 3.56 Although not a focus of the car park strategy, there are clear opportunities within Brentwood to introduce public e-charging points in appropriate car park locations.
+- other car parks in need of improvement works include Sir Francis Way and Westbury Road. - Whilst on-street and off-street parking are managed by separate authorities, it is important that neither are considered in isolation. - The provision of additional short-term parking in the three locations would be beneficial for accessing the available retail offer; however, geographical constraints impede the ability to expand current parking provision. - Given the key role of Brentwood, Shenfield and Ingatestone as commuter locations, an appropriate balance between short-stay and commuter parking is required. - The introduction of 'pay on exit' payment systems, as used at Coptfold Road, may encourage longer dwell times in the town centre. - It is important that off-street parking is managed appropriately to ensure minimal impact upon wider traffic movements on the local highway network. - Appropriate provision for disabled blue badge parking across the three locations is important. - Improving way-finding and signage infrastructure can help improve navigation for visitors and help to identify the location of all car parks. - Effective enforcement can help to improve the efficiency and management of parking and minimises incidences of inappropriate parking. - 3.55 Although not a focus of the car park strategy, there are clear opportunities within Brentwood to introduce public e-charging points in appropriate car park locations.